violinist/fiddler JULIE LYONN LIEBERMAN, world fiddle styles, Blues, Gypsy Jazz, Playing Healthy, Finding Your Creative Voice, and Plugging In

 cellist MATT TURNER, Rock Strings, Jazz, Creative Musicianship

-fiddler JUDY HYMAN, Fiddler extraordinaire and Composer for Film
+fiddler JUDY HYMAN, American Fiddle Styles and Composing/Arranging for Film

 violinist RANDY SABIEN, blues, funk, swing, jazz, Western Swing